JorPoon/JorPoon/README.md

 - A foodie!
 I love to explore the food culture around my city!
 - A grower who trys to become a better person everyday!
 - A person who values being a reliable teammate and being respectful to everyone around me!
+- A supporter who solves problems patiently for people!

 ## 💻 Technical Skills ...